 Immediately after our three-night stay at the Smugglers Cove Inn in East Boothbay, Maine, we made our way to Boston – my hometown, for the next four nights!
 I’ll try to capture the fun things we did in the city over the course of the four days.
-Having grown up in Boston, you see the tourist sights differently and now raising kids away from Boston – it’s so hard to explain to them who these famous statues are and why.
+Having grown up in Boston, you see the tourist sites differently and now raising kids away from Boston – it’s so hard to explain to them who these famous statues are and why as I forget many.
 They are growing up learning about the world much differently and speaking a different language daily!
-Totally different than I did as kid – local Boston history is not included so I’m doing my best to fill it in.
+Totally different than I did as kid – so local Boston history is not included so I’m doing my best to fill it in.
+What they do learn is far more in-depth than I was ever taught – and truthfully I think much better to be the worldly citizens they are becoming.

 As we were looking for a hotel with an outdoor pool (again very important for us) and to be in a good location downtown Boston.
 The options were The Colonnade Hotel Back Bay and the Wyndham Boston Beacon Hill.
 Based on location, where we used to live (Waterfront & North End) and what parts of Boston we wanted to visit the most, we decided on the Wyndham Boston Beacon Hill.